-In October 2022, the FTHB share for FHA, which has always been more focused on first time homebuyers, was 82.0 percent.
-The FTHB share of GSE lending in October was 46.4 percent; the VA share was 52.3 percent.
-The bottom table shows that based on mortgages originated in October 2022, the average FTHB was more likely than an average repeat buyer to take out a smaller loan, have a lower credit score, and have a higher LTV, thus paying a higher interest rate.
+In December 2022, the FTHB share for FHA, which has always been more focused on first time homebuyers, was 81.6 percent.
+The FTHB share of GSE lending in November was 49.8 percent; the VA share was 51.1 percent.
+The bottom table shows that based on mortgages originated in December 2022, the average FTHB was more likely than an average repeat buyer to take out a smaller loan, have a lower credit score, and have a higher LTV, thus paying a higher interest rate.
+Across FHA loans, higher FICO for the average first-time homebuyer may have been offset by both a higher LTV and smaller loans, resulting in a higher mortgage rate.